-Portland Properties manages over 13 buildings in the Greater Portland area.
+Portland Properties manages over 15 buildings and properties in the Greater Portland area.
 We are selective about the spaces we purchase and work with, and commit fully to maintaining and preserving the buildings under our management.

 85 Exchange Street, the Portland Savings Bank Building